 Family Class at Island Art Party: From 2pm to 4:30pm, reserve a spot in Kihei’s family-friendly painting class.
-Painting ‘Sandcastle,’ this class is open for ages 8 and up.
+Painting an island-inspired scene, this class is open for ages 8 and up.

 Lahaina Second Friday: Live music, ono grinds, shopping and family-fun entertainment on Lahaina’s famous Front Street.

-Baldwin High School Band: This concert allows the next generation of musicians to experience the same world-class stage setting that the superstars enjoy.
-The public is invited to attend and support Maui’s hard-working young performing artists at this free concert.
+King Kekaulike High School Band: The public is invited to attend and support Maui’s hard-working young performing artists at this free concert.